ITA-Tecnologico-de-Monterrey/FInal-Project/README.md

 sudo mysql -uroot
 ```
 Feel free to add a password to the root, or even to create a new user.
 To learn more about this, visit this [page](https://phoenixnap.com/kb/how-to-create-new-mysql-user-account-grant-privileges)
-Now that you have the erver running, feel free to create a database and a tabla for the project.
+Now that you have the server running, feel free to create a database and a tabla for the project.
 If you would like to import the database of the project here in the github.
 Simply run:
 ```bash
 sudo mysql -uroot -p <db_name> < events.sql
 ```